HayWiir/walmart-theater-seating/README.md

 Input Format:
 - Input is read from an `input.txt` file placed in root of repo directory.
 - There can be multiple requests in each file.
-Eac request on a newline.
+Each request on a newline.
 - Requests are of the format {Request ID} {Number of Tickets requested}.
 For e.g. `R001 4`

 Output Format: